-Mittelschmerz is one-sided, lower abdominal pain that occurs in women at or around the time of an egg is released from the ovaries (ovulation).
+Mittelschmerz is one-sided, lower abdominal pain in women.
+It occurs at or around the time of an egg is released from the ovaries (ovulation).

-About 1 in 5 women have mittelschmerz, or pain associated with ovulation.
+About 1 in 5 women have pain around the time of ovulation.
+This is called mittelschmerz.
 The pain may occur just before, during, or after ovulation.

-There are several explanations for the cause of this pain.
-Just prior to ovulation, follicle growth may stretch the surface of the ovary, causing pain.
-At the time of ovulation, fluid or blood is released from the ruptured egg follicle and may cause irritation of the abdominal lining.
+This pain can be explained in several ways.
+Just before to ovulation, the growth of the follicle where the egg develops may stretch the surface of the ovary.
+This can cause pain.
+At the time of ovulation, fluid or blood is released from the ruptured egg follicle.
+This may irritate lining of the abdomen.

-Mittelschmerz may be felt on one side one month, then switch to the opposite side the next month, or it may be felt on the same side for several months in succession.
+Mittelschmerz may be felt on one side of the body in one month and then switch to the other side in the next month.
+It may also occur on the same side for many months in a row.

-Symptoms include lower-abdominal pain that is:
+Symptoms include lower-abdominal pain that:

 - Severe (rare)

-- May switch sides from month to month or from one episode to another
+- May switch sides from month to month

 - Begins midway through the menstrual cycle